Rawlino/hangman/README.md

 When the program asks if you want to go again or not, I use classic terminal syntax in the sense that if you press enter (whitespace) it will consider it as a yes and continue the program.

+I spent a total of 3 hours on this challenge.
+I will include details about my thought processes in my handwritten notes.
+I wrote everything in my notes down before starting to program.
+I'll have a section specifically stated in my notes as after thoughts of what I didn't see before programming that I needed to change mid process.

+Thank you!